2010 Annual Science Report

 The Life Modules of the VPL are concerned with the modeling of biosphere processes for coupling with the VPL’s atmospheric and planetary models.
 These coupled models enable simulation of the impact of biogenic gases on atmospheric composition, of biota on the surface energy balance, and of the detectability of these in planetary spectra.
 The Life Modules team has engaged in previous work coupling 1D models in the VPL’s suite of planetary models, and current work now focuses on biosphere models coupled to 3D general circulation models (GCMs).
 Current project areas are: 1) development of a model of land-based ecosystem dynamics suitable for coupling with GCMs and generalizable for alternative planetary parameters, and 2) coupling of an ocean biogeochemistry model to GCMs.

 NASA Ocean Biogeochemical Model (NOBM) (Gregg, collaborators at NASA GISS, NASA GSFC).
 The NOBM is a model previously developed at NASA GSFC that is now being integrated within two modeling systems: the GISS Model E and GMAO GEOS-5 Earth system models.
-NOBM has been successfully integrated into GISS Model E and is now undergoing validation.
-Efforts to integrate into GEOS-5 are going slower, due to protocols being followed for the Earth System Modeling Framework.
+NOBM has been successfully integrated into GISS Model E and has been applied for post-industrial carbon cycling.
+A paper is being drafted to be submitted to Ocean Modelling.
+Efforts to integrate into GEOS-5 are continuing, and the model has been partially integrated under the protocols of the Earth System Modeling Framework.

 Ni-Meister, W., Yang, W., & Kiang, N. Y. (2010).
 A clumped-foliage canopy radiative transfer model for a global dynamic terrestrial ecosystem model.
 I: Theory.
 Agricultural and Forest Meteorology, 150(7-8), 881–894. doi:10.1016/j.agrformet.2010.02.009